 In Year Transfers

-Applications for a place in Reception year after the waiting list has closed or Years 1 – 6 should be made on the Local Authority’s in year common application form.
-The application will then be processed in accordance with St. Helens in year co-ordinated admission scheme.
+Applications for a place in reception year after the waiting list has closed or Years 1 – 6 should be made on the Local Authority’s in year common application form.
+The application will then be processed in accordance with St Helen’s/Halton’s in year co-ordinated admission scheme.

 Parents will normally receive a written response to their application within ten school days.